aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 still giving those power users control over behavior ordering, albeit implicitly.
 See the Rationale and Alternatives section for a discussion of other ways this was considered.

+**Implementation Note:** The relationships as-is are modeled with one-way connections; Distributions know about Origins, but Origins have no references to Distributions, for example.
+This design makes the initial creation much simpler for users, but makes having a per-Distribution ordered list of Behaviors impossible.
+To correct this, the Origin will need some form of reference to the Distribution, either at creation or when being associated with the Distribution.
+The current (inelegant) proposal is for the Origin to expose a method (`_attachDistribution`) which is called by the Distribution to create the relationship.
+Feedback on this approach (or more elegent proposals) are welcome.

 ## Interaction with other L2s

 The existing @aws-cdk/aws-cloudfront module is used in three other modules of the CDK: (1) aws-route53-patterns, (2) aws-route53-targets, and